What types of documentation do I need to keep?

 If the individual you are providing services to requires assistance with medication, you must be certified for Medication Administration through DODD.
 Medication Administration Training at minimum requires an initial 14 hour class and you must be re-certified annually.
 There are different categories of Medication Administration for different medication administration tasks.

 I received a notice that I will be having a Provider Compliance Review.
 Can you tell me what is involved in that?

 Every Provider will have a compliance review done at least once during every certification span.
 Compliance reviews are designed to ensure that Providers are meeting the standards they agreed to when becoming a Provider.
 You will be asked to show your records, which includes your documentation, training, and incident reporting information.
 This process will allow you to correct any areas that need improvement.
 A special compliance review can be completed at any time if there is a concern or complaint regarding a Provider.

 What do I need to do if I think something has happened to an individual with developmental disabilities that needs to be reported?

 To report anything that has happened to an individual with developmental disabilities, complete an unusual incident report form.
 That information can be found here.

-All providers must meet the annual training requirements outlined in the Provider Certification Rule (5123:2-2-01) as well as any additional training requirements outlined in the rule(s) for any services they are certified to provide.
-Provider Certification Rule requires providers have CPR/First Aid and the following topics; Rights, MUI and the Provider’s role and responsibility with regard to services including person centered planning, community integration, self-determination and self-advocacy.
+All providers must meet the annual training requirements outlined in the Provider Certification Rules (5123-2-08 and 5123-2-09) as well as any additional training requirements outlined in the rule(s) for any services they are certified to provide.
+Provider Certification Rules require Providers have CPR/First Aid and complete training in the topics listed as required.
 Providers must ensure that they are completing all the training required of them.

 How do I get paid for the services I provide?